bnovarini/sql-analyses/README.md

 #### **[retention-curve-regression][regression-sql]** (Standard SQL)
 _If you were to summarize your retention cohort analyses in one curve, how would you go about it?
 Do you have early indications that your retention curves are stabilizing?_

-I've always felt that using a weighted average of each month was a weird approach.
-You end up overindexing later months with fewer datapoints.
-For instance, if M12 only has one datapoint, I feel wrong saying that my expected M12 retention of other cohorts is that value.
-It also doesn't help you get any idea on how to extrapolate for future months.
+Doing a weighted average always felt wrong to me.
+If you only had one cohort with M12 data, would you confidently average that one datapoint and say that was your expected M12 data for all cohorts?
+It also doesn't help you on finding a methodology to extrapolate for future months.

 Fitting an exponential curve feels more appropriate (`y = a + b*exp(c*age)`).
-There are Python libraries to do this easily, but I didn't want this analysis to be static, downloading the data every time I wanted to run the analysis.
+In fact, that's exactly what retention should feel like: a geometric progression with a certain hidden coefficient `a` that is multiplied again and again and again.
+There are Python libraries to do this easily, but for those of us who like our analyses always fresh, like refreshing a dashboard on Metabase, that Python or R lib doesn't do the job.

-So if you are used to having real-time dashboards using SQL, with tools like Metabase or Looker, this SQL query adapts the non-linear regression algorithm to fit that exponential curve to a SQL environment.
-So every time there's new data, the regression is recalculated automatically.
+So if you are used to having real-time dashboards using SQL, with tools like Metabase or Looker, this SQL query adapts the non-linear regression algorithm to fit the exponential curve `y = a + b*exp(c*age)`.
+Every time there's new data, the regression is recalculated automatically by just refreshing your dashboard.

-You can then actually plot the trendline retention curve and also calculate the expected lifetime of your users with the equation, all using your real-time data.
-No need to download it anymore.

-Here's an illustrative example of what the trendline looks like when running with some [sample data][sample-retention-data] from Profitwell (chart generated in Metabase).
+Here's an image of what the trendline looks like when running with some [sample data][sample-retention-data] from Profitwell (chart generated in Metabase).

 <img width="600" alt="image" src="https://github.com/bnovarini/sql-analyses/assets/49925472/f58162d0-8b7f-4d83-9e15-091aa5af5f8d">